Differential Test Functioning via Robust Scaling: Estimating impact using robust scaling

-This section outlines a recently developed test-level treatment effect estimator that is highly robust to DIF \citep{Halpin2024} and presents a new result about its consistency.
-The construction of the estimator borrows computational techniques from robust estimation of a location parameter \cite[see][chap.
+The ideas in the previous section can be used with various choices of robust scaling functions.
+This section outlines one choice that is highly robust to DIF \citep{Halpin2024} and presents a new result about its consistency.
+The construction of the robust scaling function borrows computational techniques from robust estimation of a location parameter \cite[see][chap.
 3 \& 4]{Huber2009}.
-In the present setting, the item-level treatment effects $\delta_i({\bs{\nu}})$ play the role of ``data points'' whose location we wish ``estimate.''
+In the present setting, the item-level treatment effects $\delta_i({\bs{\nu}})$ play the role of ``data points'' whose location we wish to ``estimate.''
 This analogy is seen to lead to a robust version of Equation \e{delta}.
-However, it is important to clarify that the asymptotic distribution of the resulting plug-in estimator will be obtained via the Delta method and does not otherwise make use of the asymptotic theory of robust statistics.

 Begin by writing the weights in Equation \e{delta} in terms of a scalar-valued function $\psi$, to be chosen subsequently:

 By convention, the ratio $\psi(u)/u$ is set to 1 when $u = 0$.
 The argument $u_i = u_i(\bs\nu) = \delta_i(\bs\nu) - \delta$ is a function of both the item parameters $\bs\nu$ and a ``preliminary value'' of the test-level treatment effect, $\delta$.
 The dependence on $\delta$ leads to iteratively re-weighted least squares (IRLS) as a computational strategy \cite[see][chap.
 3]{Huber2009}.